cosmo0/arcade-manager/README.md

 * `set-complete`: the complete romset; should be useless to you, but just in case...
 * `set-working`: all the working games
 * `set-noclones`: no clones, only parent roms
-* `set-noclones-noconsoles`: no clones, no NeoGeo (you should use FBA), no Nintendo VS/Playchoice (they're copy of the NES games but with a timer)
+* `set-noclones-noconsoles`: no clones, no NeoGeo, no Nintendo VS, no Playchoice 10
-* `set-lite-stick`: no consoles, only arcade games, only games playable with an arcade stick
+* `set-lite-stick`: no consoles, no analog controls
-* `set-lite-pad`: no consoles, only arcade games, only games playable with an analog gamepad (Xbox, Playstation...)
+* `set-lite-pad`: no consoles, includes analog controls
+* `set-goodgames`: manually curated list of games

 **Control schemes** - depending on how you play your games (pad, stick, bartop, cabinet...), you might want to add or remove some control schemes.